Ecosystems

 Before describing the fauna and flora of the Andean region, we need to discuss the main characteristics of the Andean region.
 The plants and animals which live in the Andes are adapted to habitats with the following characteristics:

 • Indigenous settlements: many still maintain their culture and customs that are characterized by care for nature.
 They help to support local ecosystems in ways much modern research is yet to understand.
+Preserving their traditions is critical not only for cultural diversity but also for environmental sustainability.

 • Unique flora and fauna: these vary depending on the altitude.
 Next, we are going to talk in more detail about these characteristics of the Andean region that include animal and plant species.
+Understanding these variations is key to conservation efforts.

 Plants of the Andean region